Play for Steinway becomes a duet as new bidder emerges

 But the Waltham, Massachusetts-based company’s sales have been stagnating and it has struggled to keep production margins competitive.
 Sales rose just 2 percent in 2012.

-Reporting By Maria Ajit Thomas in Bangalore; Editing by Akshay Lodaya, Saumyadeb Chakrabarty and Chris Gallagher
+Reporting By Maria Ajit Thomas in Bangalore; Editing by Akshay Lodaya and Saumyadeb Chakrabarty